BLAXON7/Notably/my-app/README.md

 ## Getting Started

 First, run the development server:

+#DONT FORGET TO ADD THE .ENV.LOCAL FILE IN PROJECT WHERE NEXT_SUPABASE_URL AND NEXT_SUPABASE_ANON_KEY IS REQUIRED

 ```bash
 npm run dev